 Build tools are commonly known as programs that automate the process of building an executable application from source code.
 This building process includes activities like compiling, linking and packaging the code into an executable form.
 Build automation involves scripting or automating a wide range of tasks that software developers perform in their daily activities.

-regression testing, performance testing and etc. Let us now take a look at the available tools that can help us get through this phase of the Project Lifecycle with flying colors:
+The basic need for any DevOps tool setup for an Organization is the actual build process and also the requirement that comes after that – the unit testing, continuous integration, regression testing, performance testing, etc. Let us now take a look at the available tools that can help us get through this phase of the Project Lifecycle with flying colors:

 SBT, an acronym that stands for Scala-oriented build tool, is a build tool that is meant for Scala, Java, and many more programming languages as such.
 Not like the other sets of build tools, SBT is specifically targeted to work towards Scala and Java Projects.
 Adding to the points that are discussed already, SBT provides a special interactive mode making Scala builds significantly faster using the same JVM as against the traditional batch operation where a number of build tasks are executed in a sequence.
-SBT is perfectly capable of compiling Scala code, packaging archive artifacts, executing tests and also to support many other build operations.
+SBT is perfectly capable of compiling Scala code, packaging archive artifacts, executing tests, and also supporting many other build operations.

 Following are some of the advantages of using CMake, let us now take a look at each and every one of them:

 Terraform is a software tool that is designed to safely and efficiently build, combine, and launch infrastructure.
 It is a tool that is dedicated to building, changing, and also version infrastructure.
 It can manage the existing and the most popular service providers alongside the in-house solutions as well with the utmost ease.
 The configuration files describe how and in what way Terraform should run the required applications in the data center.